miku/exploreio/README.md

 Hello Gopher!
 ```

-If this worked you are all set.
+If this worked, that congratulations: you are all set.

 From simple to complex: one quiz at a time
 ------------------------------------------

-The workshop uses the format of a *quiz* to introduce various concepts.
+This workshop uses the format of a *quiz* to introduce various concepts.
 Each
-directory (s00, s01, ...) contains one exercise.
-There is one `main.go` file
+directory (s00, s01, ...) contains one exercise or example.
+There is always one
-for each exercise.
-There might be auxiliary files in the exercise directory.
+executable `main.go`.
+There might be auxiliary files in the directory.

 Inside `main.go` you find code and comments.
 Among the comment lines are two
 special kinds of comments, marked